 First economics philosophy

 In thinking of the name of the discipline which treats of αληθευειν, we can turn towards Aristotle’s τα περι της πρωτης φιλοσοφιας (that is, “the [writings] concerning first philosophy”).
-Of course, the French philosopher Rene Descartes offers a more English-friendly term for this realm of thought; prima philosophia.
+Of course, the French philosopher Rene Descartes offers a more English-friendly term for this realm of thought: prima philosophia.
 And so, following the Latinized expression, we might say that we are here doing prima economics — prime economics.
-However, for ease of translation into English, let us simply name the thinking space of the commercium as first economics.
+However, for ease of translation into English, let us simply name the thinking space of the economic or ecological commercium as first economics.